dazuma/toys/toys-core/README.md

 Toys-Core requires Ruby 2.3 or later.

 Most parts of Toys-Core work on JRuby.
-However, JRuby is not recommended for command line tools in general because of startup performance and other issues.
+However, JRuby is not recommended because of JVM boot latency, lack of support for Kernel#fork, and other issues.

 ### Create a new executable